 1. Read basic information about polity and what polity is.
 Read two major essays about “covenant” polity and how it works.
 Read the current Constitution and By Laws of the UCC and several articles about how the various settings of the UCC relate to each other.

 2. Read the websites of three UCC Conferences, including CAC.
-Read about the idea of changing Conference boundaries.
+Read about changing Conference boundaries.